-The goals of the training drill are to improve our ability to protect students, save lives, and reduce injuries.
-As part of the drill, the students and staff participate in the activation of our school's Safe School Plan.
-Parents are encouraged to participate in this drill.
+These drills help us strengthen our ability to protect students, save lives, and reduce injuries.
+During each drill, students and staff follow the steps in our Safe School Plan.
+Families are encouraged to participate in the Great ShakeOut and stay informed about emergency procedures.